xvik/dropwizard-guicey/src/doc/docs/tests.md

 # Testing

-You can use all existing [dropwizard arsenal](https://www.dropwizard.io/en/stable/manual/testing.html) for unit tests.
+You can use all existing [dropwizard testing tools](https://www.dropwizard.io/en/stable/manual/testing.html) for unit tests.

-## Theory
+## Guicey tests

 Guicey intended to shine in integration tests: it provides [a lot of tools](guide/test.md) for application modification.